iimuz/dockerfile/README.md

 ## added packages

-These packaged added in this container.
+These packages add in this container.

 * [pandas-datareader][pdr]
   * [docs][pdr-docs]